ansible/ansible/docsite/latest/rst/playbooks_variables.rst

 As discussed in the playbooks chapter, Ansible facts are a way of getting data about remote systems for use in playbook variables.
 Usually these are discovered automatically by the 'setup' module in Ansible.
 Users can also write custom facts modules, as described in the API guide.
 However, what if you want to have a simple way to provide system or user provided data for use in Ansible variables, without writing a fact module?

 For instance, what if you want users to be able to control some aspect about how their systems are managed?
 "Facts.d" is one such mechanism.

+.. note:: Perhaps "local facts" is a bit of a misnomer, it means "locally supplied user values" as opposed to "centrally supplied user values", or what facts are -- "locally dynamically determined values".

 If a remotely managed system has an "/etc/ansible/facts.d" directory, any files in this directory ending in ".fact", can be JSON, INI, or executable files returning JSON, and these can supply local facts in Ansible.